edubkendo/SublimeJRubyFXML/README.md

 For more information on working with JRubyFX and the fx-generator, see [JRubyFX: Getting Started](https://github.com/byteit101/JRubyFXML/blob/master/Getting%20Started.md).

 ### Generate FXML templates
   Use `ctrl-shift-p` to open up the Command Palette.
 Select "Create FXML Template".
 Next, select the root element for the FXML you would like to generate.
 If you're unsure, use "AnchorPane".
+Select the directory you'd like the file placed in(within the current project), and when prompted select a name for the fxml file (.fxml will be appended for you).

 ## TODO